ktorresa/cpe-microbit-project/README.md

 4. Continuous adaptations didnt let it run
 5. Adjusted to end game after certain wins instead.
 6. Tried sending images to other micro bit but failed.
-7. Instead sent messages instead.
+7. Instead sent messages .
 8. The project was a bit too simple and we didn't know what else to add and luckily Daniela found a speech command that let us make the micro:bit ‘talk’